AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ### Attribution {#attribution-metrics}

-If [!UICONTROL Attribution] was selected, the report also includes:
+If [!UICONTROL Attribution] was selected, the report also includes the following visualizations, which show how many customer actions can be attributed to your campaign impressions within the 30-day lookback window:

 | Visualization | Description |
 | --- | --- |